oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 As we've mentioned before for the purposes of this lab we are not setting up official DNS domain entries (we're using `nip.io` to get around that) or creating official certificates (we're creating them locally using `step`) for this to work however that means that we need to use the `nip.io` "Fake" DNS Names with the IP address embedded in them

   4. The multiple ingress rules files have a placeholder in them and there is a script that will replace the placeholder with the IP address in a new version of the file.
-In the OCI Cloud shell type the following, at the prompt enter `y` (no need to press return)
+In the OCI Cloud shell type the following, at the prompts enter `y`

   - `bash set-ingress-ip.sh $EXTERNAL_IP`

   ```
+set-ingress-ip.sh Using default context name of one
-Updating the ingress config to set 123.456.789.999 as the External IP address.
+Updating the ingress config to set 141.147.119.246 as the External IP address. (y/n) ?y
+Updating the ingress config to set 141.147.119.246 as the External IP address..
+set-ingress-config.sh Operating on context name one
+Templating the ingress rules yaml in /home/tim_graves/helidon-kubernetes/base-kubernetes to set 141.147.119.246 as the External IP address.
-Proceed ? y
+Proceed (y/n) ?y
+Templating the ingress rules
-Templating ingress rules - updating the template ingress rules yaml in /home/tim_graves/helidon-kubernetes/base-kubernetes setting 123.456.789.999 as the external IP address
+Templating ingress rules - updating the template ingress rules yaml in /home/tim_graves/helidon-kubernetes/base-kubernetes setting 141.147.119.246 as the external IP address
+template-ingress.sh Operating on context name one
 Templating /home/tim_graves/helidon-kubernetes/base-kubernetes/ingressStockmanagerRules.yaml  to /home/tim_graves/helidon-kubernetes/base-kubernetes/ingressStockmanagerRules-one.yaml
-Templating /home/tim_graves/helidon-kubernetes/base-kubernetes/ingressStockmanagerRules.yaml replacing ${EXTERNAL_IP}.nip.io with 123.456.789.999.nip.io to destination /home/tim_graves/helidon-kubernetes/base-kubernetes/ingressStockmanagerRules-one.yaml
+Templating /home/tim_graves/helidon-kubernetes/base-kubernetes/ingressStockmanagerRules.yaml replacing ${EXTERNAL_IP}.nip.io with 141.147.119.246.nip.io into destination /home/tim_graves/helidon-kubernetes/base-kubernetes/ingressStockmanagerRules-one.yaml
 Templating /home/tim_graves/helidon-kubernetes/base-kubernetes/ingressStorefrontRules.yaml  to /home/tim_graves/helidon-kubernetes/base-kubernetes/ingressStorefrontRules-one.yaml
-Templating /home/tim_graves/helidon-kubernetes/base-kubernetes/ingressStorefrontRules.yaml replacing ${EXTERNAL_IP}.nip.io with 123.456.789.999.nip.io to destination /home/tim_graves/helidon-kubernetes/base-kubernetes/ingressStorefrontRules-one.yaml
+Templating /home/tim_graves/helidon-kubernetes/base-kubernetes/ingressStorefrontRules.yaml replacing ${EXTERNAL_IP}.nip.io with 141.147.119.246.nip.io into destination /home/tim_graves/helidon-kubernetes/base-kubernetes/ingressStorefrontRules-one.yaml
 Templating /home/tim_graves/helidon-kubernetes/base-kubernetes/ingressZipkinRules.yaml  to /home/tim_graves/helidon-kubernetes/base-kubernetes/ingressZipkinRules-one.yaml
-Templating /home/tim_graves/helidon-kubernetes/base-kubernetes/ingressZipkinRules.yaml replacing ${EXTERNAL_IP}.nip.io with 123.456.789.999.nip.io to destination /home/tim_graves/helidon-kubernetes/base-kubernetes/ingressZipkinRules-one.yaml
+Templating /home/tim_graves/helidon-kubernetes/base-kubernetes/ingressZipkinRules.yaml replacing ${EXTERNAL_IP}.nip.io with 141.147.119.246.nip.io into destination /home/tim_graves/helidon-kubernetes/base-kubernetes/ingressZipkinRules-one.yaml

 ```